javinwittig/hand_tracker/README.md

 </div>
 <div align="center">
 <h3>Ai Usage</h3>
-AI Declaration: Claude for some coding and OpenCode
+AI Declaration: Claude for some coding and research and OpenCode
 </div>